omarfaruk-dev/omarfaruk-dev/README.md

 ---

+### 👨‍💻 About Me
+I'm a passionate Frontend Developer from Bangladesh with a strong focus on the MERN stack.
+I love building fast, responsive, and user-friendly web applications.
+Currently, I’m working on a full stack project called **ProFast**, a parcel management system.
+I believe in continuous learning and am currently diving deeper into **Next.js** and **Redux**.

+---

 - 🔭 I’m currently working on **ProFast (A Parcel Management Application)**
 - 🌱 I’m currently learning **Next.js** & **Redux**
 - 👨‍💻 All of my projects are available at [github.com/omarfaruk-dev](https://github.com/omarfaruk-dev)